Feluk6174/doxa_server/README.md

 Now you can exit the database, using `Ctrl+C` or running the following command `exit`.

+Next, modify the conf.json file, and change `[password]` for the password that you used while creating the database user.

 Finaly finish setting up the database execute the `setup_db.py` script:
 ```
     $ python setup_db.py